Master Knowledge, Achieve Excellence

 Instruction:

-• You can find a pinned post in "Study Guides" section titled “I Wish I Knew Earlier.”
-It includes key insights and practical tips that can make your Hem/Onc journey easier- the earlier you learn them, the better.
+You can find a pinned post in the 'Study Guides' section titled 'I Wish I Knew Earlier.'
+It includes key insights and practical tips to help make your Hem/Onc journey easier- the earlier you learn them, the better.

-• In the Oncology section, topics and posts are organized according to the NCCN classification (e.g. Pancreatic Cancer, Biliary Tract Cancers, Uterine Neoplasms, etc.).
+In the Oncology section, topics and posts are organized according to the NCCN classification (e.g. Pancreatic Cancer, Biliary Tract Cancers, Uterine Neoplasms, etc.).

-• Words written in all CAPITAL letters within parentheses represent the names of the clinical trials that reported the referenced results (e.g. EXTREME).
+Words written in all CAPITAL letters within parentheses represent the names of the clinical trials that reported the referenced results (e.g. EXTREME).

 References:

-Study hard; and smart!
+Study Hard; and Smart!